 The company's principal executive offices are located in Elgin, Illinois.
-The company operates eleven manufacturing facilities in the U.S., one manufacturing facility in China, one manufacturing facility in Denmark, one manufacturing facility in Italy and one manufacturing facility in the Philippines.
+The company operates thirteen manufacturing facilities in the U.S and manufacturing facilities in Canada, China, Denmark, Italy and the Phillipines.

 The principal properties of the company utilized to conduct business operations are listed below: